-Three-Dimensional Tube Geometry Control for Rotary Draw Tube Bending, Part 1: Bend Angle and Overall Tube Geometry Control
+Three-Dimensional Tube Geometry Control for Rotary Draw Tube Bending, Part 2: Statistical Tube Tolerance Analysis and Adaptive Bend Correction

 Contributed by the Manufacturing Engineering Division for publication in the JOURNAL OF MANUFACTURING SCIENCE AND ENGINEERING.
 Manuscript received Aug.
 1999; revised March 2000.
 Associate Editor: R. Smelser.

 Lou, H., and Stelson, K. A. (March 1, 2000).
 "Three-Dimensional Tube Geometry Control for Rotary Draw Tube Bending, Part 2: Statistical Tube Tolerance Analysis and Adaptive Bend Correction ."
 ASME.
 J. Manuf.
 Sci.
 Eng.
 May 2001; 123(2): 266–271. https://doi.org/10.1115/1.1351812